-(b) the health department or another entity the court considers appropriate for treatment and care.
+- (b) the health department or another entity the court considers appropriate for treatment and care. - (3) In this section-

 relevant agency means-

 - (a) the department in which the Disability Services Act 2006 is administered; or - (b) the National Disability Insurance Scheme Launch Transition Agency established under the National Disability Insurance Scheme Act 2013 (Cwlth).